The

 Art

-When complete, each movement will feature one of the nine PORTRAITS artworks and come to life through music and motion by GMCW and 17th Street Dance, respectively.
-Each piece will highlight an aspect of the human experience, inspired by the PORTRAITS artwork of the composer’s choosing, with lyrics supporting the artist’s original intent.
-The music and artwork will be combined with a choreographer to create the final piece.
-Nine artists.
-Nine composers.
-Nine choreographers.
+The culmination of four years of work, each movement of Portraits features artwork come to life through music and motion by GMCW and 17th Street Dance, respectively.
+Each piece highlights an aspect of the human experience, inspired by the Portraits artwork of the composer’s choosing, with lyrics supporting the artist’s original intent.
+The music and artwork are combined with a choreographer to create the final piece.
+Each season, we will add new works to the Portraits project.

 “This portrait relates to how segments of the population are marginalized and mistreated.
 It is created with the idea of taking back the ‘gaze.’
 The subject in the portraits looks out defiantly and challenges the viewer.”